gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 ### Running the script and place your first liquidity strategy

-The following script will place programmable orders for the pair DAI-WETH on a price range [150,260] on rinkeby.
+The following script will place programmable orders for the pair DAI-WETH on a price range [150,260] on Rinkeby.
 You will invest 1000 [DAI](https://rinkeby.etherscan.io/address/0x5592EC0cfb4dbc12D3aB100b257153436a1f0FEa) and 5 [WETH](https://rinkeby.etherscan.io/address/0xc778417E063141139Fce010982780140Aa0cD5Ab).

 ```ssh